THE STORY SO FAR…

 Teazle Wood has been neglected for decades.
 As tempting as it is to steam in and start clearing or even litter picking PLEASE DON’T!
 We have been advised that the woodland has to be restored and conserved very slowly and carefully to avoid causing any unnecessary damage to the ecology of the site.
 We need to work gently with nature to ensure the success of this gradually unfolding, long-term project.

 Approximately 50 acres.
 It is a vital ecological Site of Nature Conservation Importance which acts as a ‘Living Landscape’ corridor between Bookham and Ashtead Commons.
-To do the Leatherhead Common Walk start at the entrance to Teazle Wood which is behind the Leatherhead Tesco store.
-You can get leaflets from The Lower Mole Countryside Project which include the map below.
+To do the circular route to Leatherhead Common and Ashtead Common start at the entrance to Teazle Wood which is behind the Leatherhead Tesco store and follow the public footpath signs: